i99dash docs

 CI / headless machines

-What the CLI does with the key
+What the CLI does with the credential

 1. GET /api/v1/dev/me (identity probe).